Last published:Jun 23, 2020

 There are medications to treat flu, called antiviral drugs.
 But most people don't need them.
 Doctors usually reserve them for people who are very ill, or have a greater chance of becoming very ill from flu.
 These include older people, very young children, pregnant women, and people with a long-term medical condition that could make having flu more serious.

 Antivirals work best if they are used within two days of the start of flu symptoms.
 People who take one of these medications get better about a day or two sooner than people who don't take them.
 These medications may also help prevent serious problems (complications), such as pneumonia.

 You'll probably feel pretty sick for about one week.
 And you may cough and feel tired for a couple of weeks.
 But most people recover from flu without any problems.

 For some people, having flu is more serious.
 They may get problems such as bronchitis or pneumonia.
 This is more likely to happen if you're very young, older than 65, pregnant, or have another medical problem, such as a lung disease (for example, asthma) or heart disease.

 Should I get a flu vaccine?

-A flu vaccine won't help if you have flu.
-But it can reduce your chance of getting flu in the future.
+A flu vaccine won't help if you have the flu already.
+But it can reduce your chance of getting the flu in the future.
 It's given as an injection or a nasal spray.
-To be protected you need to get a new flu vaccine each year, usually in the autumn.
+To be protected, you need to get a new flu vaccine each year, usually in the fall.